syranez/dcss-lobby/README.md

 # dcss-lobby

-dcss-lobby connects to a [DCSS] WebTiles server and gives you all game events - the same which are shown in the lobby.
+dcss-lobby connects to a [Dungeon Crawl Stone Soup] WebTiles server and gives you all game events - the same which are shown in the lobby.

 # Features